-III.
-Strategic analysis underlying the development of the resolution strategy
+3. Strategic analysis underlying the development of the resolution strategy

-The resolution strategy needs to be tailored to the specific risks to which each individual insurer may be exposed, the critical functions that it provides and the potential systemic impact of its failure.
+The resolution strategy needs to be tailored to the specific risks to which each individual insurer may be exposed, the critical functions that it provides and the potential systemic impact of its failure, with the aim of protecting policyholders.
 A range of factors and considerations will have implications for the design of that resolution strategy, examples of which are discussed below.
 G-SIIs' activities are likely to combine some or most of the business segments considered in subsection 1 below.
 Where that is the case, the resolution strategy should take account of the interconnections between those different activities and the different timeframes in which intervention may be needed.